 My plans and goals for May

 At the beginning of the year, I was pleased and thankful to discover that my festive contract was extended at the supermarket.
-Fast forward to the there and now and I’m currently settling into my three-day-a-week NHS role alongside supermarket shifts and everything else that family life throws into the mix.
+Fast forward to the here and now and I’m currently settling into my three-day-a-week NHS role alongside supermarket shifts and everything else that family life throws into the mix.

 I feel that I need to make a decision this coming month about whether or not I continue to juggle the supermarket shifts until my temporary contract ends at the end of June.
 Or if I need to walk away sooner in order to take a load off my plate.

 Given my juggle between my NHS role, Supermarket shifts and my blog I am dropping the ball on everyday blog admin tasks.
-Whilst I have managed to write and publish posts and articles I have neglected to send confirmation emails, scheduling social media etc. I need to set time aside to see what needs to be done and whether I look into hiring a Virtual Assistant in order to complete the tasks that I am too time-poor to complete.
+Whilst I have managed to write and publish posts and articles I have neglected to send confirmation emails, schedule social media etc. I need to set time aside to see what needs to be done and whether I look into hiring a Virtual Assistant in order to complete the tasks that I am too time-poor to complete.

 Could this be a good way to get things back on an even keel so that I can move forward without feeling as though I am sinking?
 Could it be something to utilise going forward to ease my workload and allow me to focus on the tasks that I enjoy more?